KarelCemus/play-redis/README.md

 // repository with the Brando connector resolvers += "Brando Repository" at "http://chrisdinn.github.io/releases/"

+// Sonatype snapshot repository is not enabled by default resolvers += Resolver.sonatypeRepo("snapshots")
 ```

 Now we **must enable our redis** cache module and **disable default Play's EhCache** module.
 Into `application.conf` and following